MarkKharitonov/Angular2WebpackNodeExpress/README.md

 Introduction
 ============

-This project demonstrates my attempt to figure out how to start developing an Angular2 application.
+This project demonstrates my attempt to figure out how to start developing an Angular2 RC5 application.

-I am not a seasoned web developer, so for me the most difficult part of Angular2 is the eco-system.
+I am not a seasoned web developer, so for me the first obstacle (out of many) is setting up the eco-system.

 Ideally, I would like to: